mirzaakhena/zapp/README.md

 npm run serve
 ```

-Second console will run the backend side
+#2 console will run the backend side

 Go to `server/app/` directory
 ```